An Explicit, Coupled-Layer Construction of a High-Rate Regenerating Code with Low Sub-Packetization Level, Small Field Size and $d< (n-1)$: Introduction

 Most recently, in \cite{YeBar_2}, Ye and Barg present an explicit construction of a high-rate MSR code having rate $k/n$ as close to $1$ as desired, sub-packetization level $\alpha = r^{\frac{n}{r}}$ for $r=(n-k)$, field size $Q$ no larger than $n$, $d=(n-1)$ and where all code symbols can be repaired with the same minimum data download.
 Essentially the same construction was rediscovered, albeit some two months later, by the authors of the present paper in \cite{SasVajKum_arxiv}.
 The construction in \cite{SasVajKum_arxiv} builds on the earlier construction in \cite{SasAgaKum}.
 The authors of \cite{GurRaw} observe that the construction in \cite{YeBar_2} can be extended for $d < n-1$ using the technique suggested in \cite{RawKoyVis_msr}, resulting in a non-explicit construction.
-In \cite{YeBar_1}, the authors present an MSR code construction for $d<n-1$ that requires large field size.
+In \cite{YeBar_1}, the authors present explicit MSR code constructions for $d<n-1$ that requires sub-packetization level $(d-k+1)^{n-1}$.